xian-ran/prestackPro-Manual/algorithm_documentation/overview_of_the_process_window/overview.md

 The **Input Gather** field displays the gather corresponding to the inline - crossline pair shown in the **Volume Parameter** box.

 A color histogram is shown on the lower left.
-The adjustments of the color setting are like the ones in the viewer tab -> Histogram.
+The adjustments of the color setting are like the ones in the viewer tab -> [Histogram](/viewers/functionalities_common_to_all_viewers/histograms.md).

-This input tab is very interactive thanks to an option that allows the user to access several functionalities such as gather catching or other algorithm specific functionalities -> Functionalities.
+This input tab is very interactive thanks to an option that allows the user to access several functionalities such as gather catching or other algorithm specific functionalities -> [Functionalities](/viewers/functionalities_common_to_all_viewers/README.md)

 **Part 3, the output:**